That bold renegade carves a Z with his blade…

-Il Sogno di Zorro (Zorro's Dream), 1962, Italy.
+Il Sogno di Zorro (Zorr's Dream), 1962, Italy.
 Sophia Loren was an extra in this movie.

-The Erotic Adventures of Zorro, 1979, US.
-An Internet commenter called this film 'the Naked Gun of Zorro pictures.'
+The Erotic Adventures of Zorro, US, 1979.
+An internet commenter called this film 'the Naked Gun of Zorro pictures.'

-Zorro, the Gay Blade, 1980, US.
+Zorro, the Gay Blade, US, 1980.
 George Hamilton reimagines the story as a comedy involving identical twins – Zorro and his gay brother Bunny.
 Audiences loved it at the time, though modern mileage may vary.

 Zorro and Son, television series, 1983.
 A comedy that ran for a whole five episodes.

 Zorro, television series, 1989.
-This dramatic series was shot in Madrid, Spain, and ran for 88 episodes (1990-1993).
+This dramatic series was shot in Madrid, Spain, and ran for 88 episodes.
 The series was so popular with children that Covington, Kentucky, teacher Alma Burnette created a Zorro Teaching Program to boost academic confidence in her students.
-26 April, 1991, was proclaimed Zorro Day in Kentucky.
+April 26, 1991 was proclaimed Zorro Day in Kentucky.
 There were complaints by the organisation United Hispanics of America, angered by what they saw as cultural appropriation.
 Zorro continues to be popular in Kentucky: as late as 2021, a couple announced their 'Zorro-themed' wedding.

 Zorro the Fox